Who makes your jewelry?

 Please contact us if you need an item by a specific date and we’ll do our best to make it happen!

 We get this question a lot from customers and have a special page dedicated to explaining their differences.
 In a nutshell, we choose to work with solid metals that are not plated.
 Plated gold and plated silver may look nice when new but will wear off unevenly over the course of a few months.
 Solid metals, while they may tarnish, can be brought back to an even shine with a simple jewelry cloth.

 Do you work with recycled metals and conflict-free stones?

-As a nature-inspired brand, it is important to us that we respect and protect the environment.
-That means we only work with recycled metals and conflict-free stones.
-We also participate in a recycling program, for which we collect and send back metal scraps from the studio to be recycled and reused.
+Yes, respecting and protecting the environment is important to us.
+We only work with recycled metals and conflict-free stones.
+In addition, we participate in a recycling program, for which we collect and send back metal scraps from the studio to be recycled and reused.

 How do I clean my tarnished jewelry?

 When exposed to moisture, chemicals, dirt and sweat, silver, brass and bronze jewelry may darken through a process called oxidation.
 The best way to clean it is to buff with a piece of polishing cloth.
-A DIY solution is to mix some lemon juice with water and let your jewelry soak overnight.
+A DIY solution is to mix some lemon juice with water and let your jewelry soak for 10 to 20 minutes.
 The acidic content of the lemon will help remove any tarnish buildup.
 If you’re in a hurry, a dollop of ketchup will also do the trick.

 Where can I shop your jewelry in person?

 In 2017 we made the decision to focus on growing our direct to customer online channels, a shift that also allows us to provide you better value with less markups.
 We do occasionally participate in craft fairs in NYC and beyond, which are always announced via our Instagram account and Newsletter.